Sarah is a specialist housing, property and local government barrister. She became chair of the Social Housing Law Association in January 2019.

-Sarah has appeared in numerous claims for possession on the basis of anti-social behaviour, gaining tenancies by deception and subletting.
-She regularly deals with cases raising issues of capacity, public law defences and the Equality Act 2010.
-She has experience in cases concerning homelessness, allocations, injunctive relief and welfare benefits.
+She is frequently instructed in possession actions, applications for injunctive relief and homelessness matters.
+Her caseload involves all aspects of housing law including anti-social behaviour, gaining tenancies by deception, subletting and failed successions.
+She regularly deals with cases raising issues of capacity, judicial review claims, public law defences and the Equality Act 2010.
+She also has experience in cases concerning allocations, Gypsy and Traveller law, Children Act 1989, Local Government Act 1972, Environmental Protection Act 1990, welfare benefits, private landlord and tenant, leasehold issues and disrepair.

 Sarah has appeared in the Court of Appeal (see notable cases) and the High Court.
-She is recommended in Chambers and Partners and the Legal 500 most recently being described as “…an excellent advocate: unfazed, likes a complex case, likes a challenge” and “very able, she’s very good with clients, manages cases well and is a very solid advocate”.
+She is recommended in both Chambers and Partners and the Legal 500.

 Sarah’s practice covers all aspects of housing law, including: